30 Years Without the Berlin Wall

 * A more detailed schedule will be provided to those enrolled in the program.
 We reserve the right to amend the schedule if circumstances demand.

-Air travel: Economy airfare between cities in Europe is included in the program cost.
+Transportation: Once you arrive in Europe, transportation from Berlin to Leipzig (train) and from Leipzig to Sofia (air), as well as all ground transportation, will be included in the program cost.
 Trans-Atlantic airfare in not included.
 We can book your long-haul ticket for an additional charge or you can make your own way from your home city to Berlin and back home from Sofia.

-Accommodation: The program cost covers all accommodation at high-quality hotels, usually in the city center.
+Accommodation: The program cost covers all accommodation at luxury hotels in the city center.
 The total cost quoted below is for double occupancy.
 For single occupancy, please add USD 1,500.
 Free wi-fi is included.
 You will be responsible only for any incidentals, such as mini-bar items and room service.

 Meals: Most meals are also covered, including 10 breakfasts, 9 lunches and 7 dinners.
 In each of the three cities, you will have a dinner opportunity to explore the local cuisine on your own.
 Depending on the country, we may be able to accommodate the following meal choices when requested in advance: vegetarian, gluten-free, low-salt, low-fat.